Bobby Kimmel: I Hear Voices!

-At the beginning of 2012, Bobby retired BK Special after almost ten years together to focus on a lifelong dream of forming a quartet with a purely vocal concept and almost no instrumental presence.
-Bobby joined with Tucson musicians Kathy Harris, Bobby Ronstadt and Suzy Ronstadt to form I Hear Voices! and realize that dream.
+At the beginning of 2012, Kimmel retired BK Special after almost ten years together to focus on a lifelong dream of forming a quartet with a purely vocal concept and almost no instrumental presence.
+He joined with Tucson musicians Kathy Harris, Bobby Ronstadt and Suzy Ronstadt to form I Hear Voices! and realize that dream.

-I Hear Voices! released their self-titled CD in the summer of 2013 during their appearance at the Tucson Folk Festival where they had a featured spot.
-In July 2013 the group traveled to Santa Monica, CA to play McCabe's Guitar Shop, the club Bobby opened in 1969, and had become one of the premier acoustic venues in the country.
+I Hear Voices! released their self-titled CD in mid-2013 during their appearance at the Tucson Folk Festival where they had a featured spot.
+In July 2013 the group traveled to Santa Monica, to play McCabe's Guitar Shop, the club Kimmel opened in 1969, and had become one of the premier acoustic venues in the country.